 Priya: Customers are happy.
 We charge them extra for this feature and there are no royalties to be paid.
 That adds to the profit.
 No one else has this feature.
 We have even filed a utility patent on it.

 Sara: That’s great.
 I am really happy for you.

 Sara: It is a cheque for a thousand dollars.
 I cannot accept it.
 I did not do much to help you.

 Priya: I love your modesty.
-You will make me happy by accepting it because I want to honour you for doing me this great favour.
+You will make me happy by accepting it because I want to honor you for doing me this great favor.

 Priya’s phone rang.
 She was needed at the store.

 Priya: Bye, got to go.
 Oh, come by sometime with Johnny, I want to show you the set up.

 Sara: Bye Priya.
 Thanks for coming by, and for your appreciation with flowers and the cheque.